School of Health Studies and Education

 The Kinney Center for Autism Education and Support has a two-fold mission: to educate and train the autism professionals of tomorrow, while supporting and serving the individuals and families affected by autism today.

-The Kinney Center offers opportunities for students with aspirations of serving children and adults with Autism Spectrum Disorders (ASD), their families, schools, service providers and community, to engage in hands-on experience that will shape their career paths.
+Now housed in the School of Health Studies and Education, the Kinney Center offers opportunities for students with aspirations of serving children and adults with Autism Spectrum Disorders (ASD), their families, schools, service providers and community, to engage in hands-on experience that will shape their career paths.
 Students will be challenged to approach the autism field in a creative, spirited and meaningful way, and to work to produce the best possible outcomes for those with ASD.

 Two-year master’s and service program for educators